FurryForWhat/FurryForWhat/README.md

 - 🔭 I’m currently working as a freelancer

-- 🌱 I’m currently Working on DSA
+- 🌱 I’m currently Working in NCC

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently learning Python,c (for DSA)</a>
+- 🌱 I’m currently learning Python,IOT</a>

 <!-- - 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc) -->